onsi/ginkgo/docs/index.md

 The `BeforeSuite` function is run before any specs are run.
 If a failure occurs in the `BeforeSuite` then none of the specs are run and the test suite ends.

 The `AfterSuite` function is run after all the specs have run, regardless of whether any tests have failed.
-Since the `AfterSuite` typically includes code to clean up persistent state ginkgo will *also* run `AfterSuite` when you send the running test suite an interrupt signal (`^C`).
-To abort the `AfterSuite` send another interrupt signal.

 Both `BeforeSuite` and `AfterSuite` can be run asynchronously by passing a function that takes a `Done` parameter.